yabar-dev/yabar/README.md

 Yabar is a modern and lightweight status bar that is intended to be used along with minimal X window managers like `bspwm` and `i3`.
 Yabar has the following features:

 * Extremely configurable with easy configuration system using a single config file.
+* A growing set of ready-to-use internal blocks developed in plain c.
 * Pango font rendering with support of pango markup language.
 * Support for transparency.
 * Multi-monitor support using RandR.